Investing

 A mindset worth building: Investors who view capital as a tool—not something to hoard—tend to build more durable wealth over time.
 The key shift?
 From “What if I lose it?” to “How do I use it?”

-What is a scarcity mindset in investing?
+What is the core risk of a scarcity mindset in investing?

 How optimized is your portfolio?